mark-when/markwhen/README.md

 Relative dates will first attempt to refer to the event that was specified by a provided event id.
 For `!Phase1 2 weeks: Phase 2`, the event with the id `Phase1` is looked for, is checked for when it ends, and is used as the reference upon which `2 weeks` is based.

-If we can't find the event id, or no event id is given, the relative date is instead based upon the last date in the cascade - "last" here meaning most recently written, as the cascade is parsed from top to bottom.
-So if we have a cascade like this:
+If we can't find the event id, or no event id is given, the relative date is instead based upon the last date in the timeline - "last" here meaning most recently written, as the timeline is parsed from top to bottom.
+So if we have a timeline like this:

 ```
 2020: Pandemic